mildsunrise/protobuf-inspector/README.md

  - whether a 32-bit/64-bit value is an integer or float (both shown by default)
  - signedness (auto-detect by default)

-But protobuf-parser is able to correctly guess the message structure most of the time.
+But protobuf-inspector is able to correctly guess the message structure most of the time.
 When it finds embedded binary data on a field, it'll first try to parse it as a message.
 If that fails, it'll display the data as a string or hexdump.
 It can make mistakes, especially with small chunks.